‘Rend your hearts and not your garments.’

 The 40 days of Lent provide time for reflection and recommitment.
 We use this time to rend our hearts, in the words of the prophet Joel–to acknowledge and lament the ways we obscure God’s dream for the world.
 We rend our hearts and ask God to recast them, to create in us new hearts, that we may love as God loves and share in the renewal of creation.
-Please join us in these weeks ahead.
-Our services each Sunday are held at 8:00, 9:00, and 11:15 a.m., and at 5:30 and 8:00 p.m.
-We also provide formation offerings during this season to which all are welcome.
-We hope you will join us.
+Please join us on for this holy season.

 Ash Wednesday services